SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 ## Dataset Generation
 Before training, you need a dataset of equations.
+Here the steps to follow

+### Raw training dataset generation
 There are two ways to generate this dataset:

 * If you are running on linux, you use makefile in terminal as follows:
 ```
-export NUM=${NumberOfEquationsYouWant} #Export num variable
+export NUM=${NumberOfEquations} #Export num variable
 make data/raw_datasets/${NUM}: #Launch make file command
 ```
-NumberOfEquationsYouWant can be defined in two formats with K or M suffix.
+NumberOfEquations can be defined in two formats with K or M suffix.
 For instance 100K is equal to 100'000 while 10M is equal to 10'0000000
 For example, if you want to create a 10M dataset simply:

 ```